Estimating Population Size with Link-Tracing Sampling

 This estimator is the difference of the expectation of the estimated variance of the preliminary estimator over all reorderings of the data and the variance of the preliminary estimator over all the reorderings of the data.
-As this estimator can result in negative estimates of the variance, a conservative approach is take the estimate of $\text{var}(\hat{\theta}_{RB})$ to be $E[\hat{\text{var}}(\hat{\theta}_0)\mid d_r]$ if such a situation arises.
+As this estimator can result in negative estimates of the variance, a conservative approach is to take the estimate of $\text{var}(\hat{\theta}_{RB})$ to be $E[\hat{\text{var}}(\hat{\theta}_0)\mid d_r]$ on such occasions.